geissgold/blindtasting/README.md

 ### 2. Tasters: Join and Rate

 1. Visit the link or scan the QR code (works on any phone).
-2. Sign in with Google.
+2. Sign in with Google (or email method).
+3. Tasters can help other guests join via **code, link or QR code** as they arrive!
-3. Rate each item and add private notes if you wish.
+4. Rate each item and add private notes if you wish.
-4. Click **Save My Ratings** at any time.
+5. Click **Save My Ratings** at any time (recommended to ensure your scores keep!).
    - You can come back and edit until the host closes the tasting.

 ### 3. Host: Reveal & Results